ShadowShahriar/ShadowShahriar/README.md

 			'I am a person who mostly enjoys alone time but loves to talk with new people.' this.leftHanded = true
 		this.hobbies = ['Portrait Drawing', 'Cartoon Design', 'CSS 3D']
+		this.funFacts = [
-		this.funFact = 'I, my teacher, and my favorite entrepreneur share the same name 😄' }
+			'I, my teacher, and my favorite entrepreneur share the same name 😄', `My mom calls me "Choton" (a kid) even though I'm the eldest son in my family 👀` ]
+	}
 }
 ```